awexbg/gatsby-starter-netlify-cms/src/pages/products/index.md

 heading: Great essential oils
 path: /products
 templateKey: product-page
-title: Our products
+title: Our Products
-image: /img/header-2.jpg
+image: /img/hed-lavandula.jpg
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that